void4/IntroductionToPython/README.md

 In your command line (on Windows: press the windows key and type 'cmd'), type 'pip install Pillow'

+You can type this program in line by line in the interpreter `python`

 ```python
 # Now, we can import it
 from PIL import Image